bozsahin/affix-count/README.md

 <code> python affcount.py fn -ler -lar </code>  in a Turkish text file <code>fn</code>, will print allomorphic count of the plural.

 Caveat: These aren't *really* allomorphic counts because we don't do anything with semantics.
 We just look at the position of the "affixal form" in a word.
-For example, the word `kiler' (cellar) in Turkish has no plural, although -ler looks like a "suffix" and counts as such by the program.
+For example, the word `kiler' (cellar) in Turkish is not plural, although -ler looks like a "suffix" and counts as such by the program.